codio-c5/C5-Development/.guides/content/Alternate-2-8A-for-Paul-to-consider--Across-the-Disciplines--Mathematics--paul-yes--this-works-for-me--abbc.md

 ```
 <   0   1   2   3   4   5   6   7   8   9   10   11   12  13... >
 ```
 Number lines are useful for visualizing mathematical operations like addition and subtraction.
 For instance,  by moving from 0 to 1 and then from 1 to 2 and you have calculated ```1 + 1```.
-You can also multiply two numbers, for instance ```2 x 2``` by first moving from 0 to 2 and then from 2 to 4 to get the answer 4.
+You can also multiply two numbers, for instance ```2 x 3``` by first moving from 0 to 2, then from 2 to 4 and once again from 4 to 6 to get the answer 6.

 Modular arithmetic starts with imagining a number line as a circle.